Occupational Exposure

 Which HVAC Work Activities Created Greatest Asbestos Exposure Risk?

-"When we replaced boiler systems in the 1970s and 1980s, asbestos insulation materials were falling apart, literally crumbling to powder.
+"When we replaced boiler systems in the 1970s and 1980s, the insulation materials were falling apart, literally crumbling to powder.
 We'd work in that environment for 8-10 hours daily without any respiratory protection whatsoever.
 The dust was so visible you could see it floating in sunlight coming through windows."

 — Maria T., Industrial HVAC Maintenance Supervisor, 38-Year Career